Nasamid/Security-Cam/README.md

        -------------------------------------------
         note that the path above does not include the python file !IMPORTANT!

+        - If you are using a laptop, uncheck everything in the Conditions tab.

         - Setup Triggers by selecting New...

         - First trigger should be Begin Task : At system startup.